kjspring/dsc-phase-1-project-v2-4/README.md

 ![Average Revenue by Genre](./img/fig/barplot_genre_revenue.png)

 ###  The movie should be released in Q2 or Q4
-* Q2 and Q4 have the highest revenue
+* Q2 and Q4 have the highest revenue because these are when people are working less

 ![Revenue by quarterly release time](./img/fig/barplot_comp_quarter.png)